georgiee/angular-workshop-skipbo/docs/challenges/05-testing/challenge.md

 npm run test
 ```

 You will see two successful tests.
-I did that for you - this was the easiest part 🤓

-Can you use the following things to create a test to ensure that only CPU players are able to play?
+I did that for you - this was the easiest part 🤓 Can you use the following things to create a test to ensure that only CPU players are able to play?

 + gameMock.newGame$ (to simulate a new game has started)
 + gameMock.nextTurn (to simulate that a player received a turn)
 + playerMock (variable player) to change the `_cpu` flag (either true or false)
-+ tick (to simualte time progress as the involved interval and delays in Oscar are working over time)
++ tick (to simulate time progress as the involved interval and delays in Oscar are working over time)
 + discardPeriodicTasks (to ignore the remaining (infinite) interval calls)
 + spyOn: to check if autoPlaceAction was called.
++ Don't forget to call `ai.watch();` as this will start the AI and initialize all streams.

+**Notice:** You know if a player is playing if the method `autoPlaceAction` on the playerMock was called.

 Implement it in the following `it` block.
-See that `fakeAsync`?
+Do you see the `fakeAsync`?
 Our stream has delays and intervals involved so we are dealing with async RxJS.
 RxJS by itself is synchronous.
+You will need to fast forward the time with `tick()` before you use the matchers.

 ```typescript
 it('will play for cpus', fakeAsync(() => {